Shadow-Network/Checker/README.md

 #Declined/Approved messages
 #Accepting all type of cards

-### How to use: Create a account on stripe.com, get your API keys and put then on config.php, use the way you want.
+### How to use: Create a account on stripe.com, get your API keys and put them on config.php, use the way you want.

 Special thanks to FrozenHeart